 If the system is too slow to decode the images, then also the video can be choppy and there can be numerous breaks.

-Try These Methods to Playback 4K Properly in VLC
+Another 5 Methods to Fix 4K Playback Choppy in VLC

 It is the current trend to record high definition videos on 4K devices and DSLR cameras.
 Now people are also inducing action cameras, drone cameras and even cell phones that support 4K.
 But it would be a waste of time if the video playback is lagging.
 So today we are going to give you the solutions that will help you to fix 4K 60fps playback error.